 Second black box of crashed China Eastern plane recovered: state media

-Beijing (AFP) – The second black box has been recovered from a crashed China Eastern passenger plane, state media reported Sunday.
+Beijing (AFP) – The second black box has been recovered from last week's deadly China Eastern plane crash, state media reported Sunday, and could help solve the mystery of the jet's breakneck descent.

-The jet was flying between the cities of Kunming and Guangzhou on Monday when it nosedived into a mountainside with 132 people on board, all of whom were killed.
+The Boeing 737-800 was flying between the cities of Kunming and Guangzhou on Monday when it nosedived into a mountainside, disintegrating on impact and killing all 132 people on board.

 "The second black box from China Eastern flight MU5735 was recovered on March 27," Xinhua news agency reported.

+Public broadcaster CCTV broadcast images of rescuers recovering an orange-coloured cylinder covered in soil, which was discovered 1.5 metres deep at the roots of a tree.

-The plane was equipped with two flight recorders: one in the rear passenger cabin tracking flight data, and the other a cockpit voice recorder.
+The plane was equipped with two flight recorders: a cockpit voice recorder and one in the rear passenger cabin tracking flight data.

-The latter was found on Wednesday and sent to Beijing for analysis, which is expected to take several more days.
+The former was found on Wednesday and sent to Beijing for analysis, which is expected to take several more days.

 The second black box contains data such as speed, altitude and heading.

-With both now recovered, investigators should be able to begin to piece together what caused the plane to fall more than 6,000 metres (20,000 feet) in just over a minute.

-Hundreds of people, including firefighters, doctors and investigators, remain at the scene of the tragedy recovering human remains and the wreckage of the plane.
+Hundreds of people, including firefighters, doctors and investigators -- some dressed in full body protective suits -- remained at the scene of the tragedy on Sunday recovering human remains and the wreckage of the plane.

+Earthmovers assisted in the operation on the mountainside, which is covered in dense vegetation.

+Early recovery efforts were hampered by heavy rain, forcing a temporary pause due to what state media called the "the small risk of landslides" in the large pit that was bored out by the impact of the aircraft.

+After a brief upswing, it dropped again to 3,225 feet, the tracker said.
+There is no data for the flight after 2:22 pm.

+The captain had more than 6,700 hours of flight experience and the first co-pilot had more than 31,000 hours of flight time, officials said.

-The Chinese Civil Aviation Administration (CAAC) said on Saturday evening that all of the people on board the aircraft had died, and that it had confirmed almost all of their identities through DNA testing.
+The Chinese Civil Aviation Administration (CAAC) on Saturday evening said that all of the people on board the aircraft had died, and that almost all their identities had been confirmed through DNA testing.

 All 123 passengers and nine crew members were Chinese nationals.